jay11nt/BankProject1/README.md

 This project provides a comprehensive solution for managing customer records in a banking application.
 It follows REST principles and includes validation, exception handling, and entity relationships.

 ## Features-
+- Customer management with comprehensive personal details
+- Address management with one-to-one relationship to customers
+- Input validation for all customer fields
+- Global exception handling
+- RESTful API design
+- Database integration with JPA/Hibernate